The Springfield Boiler Co., established in 1890, operated for 73 years in the 1900 block of East Capitol Avenue.

 “The Springfield Boiler Company, since its founding in 1890, has specialized exclusively in the design, fabrication and erection of highly efficient … economical steam generating equipment,” according to a brochure published in 1955, when the company was a division of the John W. Hobbs Co.
 “For sixty-five years, the company has had an outstanding record in contributing to the advancement of power plant boiler design.”

 Springfield Boiler’s customers included power plants in New York City, Oklahoma City and Fort Lauderdale, Fla., along with Anheuser-Busch, John Deere and Caterpillar, Doug Pokorski wrote in a 2003 State Journal-Register article.
-In Springfield, its boilers were used by City Water, Light and Power, the state Capitol complex and the St. Nicholas Hotel.
+Boilers from Springfield also powered U.S. commercial shipping in both world wars.